krassowski/multi-omics-state-of-the-field/README.md

 ![image](https://user-images.githubusercontent.com/5832902/89242343-3f12ef80-d5f9-11ea-96b3-5fe06dfd0e4d.png)

 **Figure X**.
-Characterisation of multi-omics literature based on a systematic screen of PubMed indexed articles (up to July 2020).
+Characterization of multi-omics literature based on a systematic screen of PubMed indexed articles (up to July 2020).
 The details of the methods with reproducible code are available at [github.com/krassowski/multi-omics-state-of-the-field](./figures/overview.png).
 The comprehensive search terms (see the online repository for details) were collapsed into four categories;
 _integrated omics_ (*) includes _integromics_ and _integrative_ omics,